Hirosaki Senbero

 • No regular holiday

-• URL: Yakitori Sankyu official website
+• URL: Yakitori Sankyu Official Website

 • gourmet site

-From Bonzo official website
+From Bonzo's official website

-• Store name: Takoyaki/Akashiyaki Bonzo
+• Store name: Takoyaki and Akashiyaki Bonzo

-• Location: 1F, 17-10 Ekimae-cho, Hirosaki City, Aomori Prefecture
+• Address: 1F, 17-10 Ekimae-cho, Hirosaki City, Aomori Prefecture

 • Phone number: 0172-34-1975

-• Business hours: Tuesday - Sunday 11:00 - 21:00
+• Business hours: Tuesday to Sunday 11:00 to 21:00

 • Closed: Monday

-• URL: Bonzo official website
+• URL: Bonzo Official Website

 • gourmet site